markansell/markansell.github.io/projects.md

   media_alignment: Right
   headline: Clima Cup
   content: For the Introduction to Product Development course [ME110] at UC Berkeley,
-    my team and I developed a temperature-regulating thermos.
+    my team and I tackled the problem of hot drinks staying too hot in thermoses.<br><br>Our solution is a temperature-regulating thermos that uses pre-frozen cooling rods to cool a hot beverage to a drinkable temperature.
+We prototyped two variants
+    - one that integrates into an existing thermos via a screw-on lid and a fully redesigned bottle.
   media:
     image: "/uploads/Clima Cup.jpeg"
     alt_text: ''